gterren/gterren/README.md

 - Hi, my name is Guillermo.
-I'm a Postdoc at the Environmental Studies Program and the Environmental Markets Lab (emLab) at UC Santa Barbara.
+I'm a Postdoc at the Environmental Studies program and the Environmental Markets Lab (emLab) at UC Santa Barbara.
 - I’m interested in machine learning, Bayesian statistics, remote sensing, and operational research for renewable energy integration.
-- I’m currently learning functional data analysis and optimization for operational planning of modern grids with high participation of renewable energy sources
+- I’m currently learning functional data analysis and optimization for long-term and short-term planning of power grids with high participation of variable renewable energy
 - I’m looking to collaborate on day-ahead, intra-day, and intra-hour solar and wind generation and electricity demand forecasts, combining remote sensing (sky imagers, satellite imagery, LIDAR) with numerical weather prediction models.
 - Feel free to reach me at guille.terren@gmail.com